Jiyao17/jiyao17.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Computer and Information Sciences, Temple University, 2025 (expected)
-* M.S. in Computer and Information Sciences, Temple University, 2024
+* M.S.CS in Computer and Information Sciences, Temple University, 2024
 * B.Eng. in Information Security, North China University of Science and Technology, 2020